bugreator/EgoPAT3D/README.md

   <img width="100%" height="50%" src="https://github.com/ai4ce/EgoPAT3D/blob/gh-pages/img/home/scene.jpg">
 </p>

+## News

+EgoPAT3D is accepted at CVPR 2022.

 ## Abstract

 We are interested in anticipating as early as possible the target location of a person's object manipulation action in a 3D workspace from egocentric vision.
 It is important in fields like human-robot collaboration, but has not yet received enough attention from vision and learning communities.
 To stimulate more research on this challenging egocentric vision task, we propose a large multimodality dataset of more than 1 million frames of RGB-D and IMU streams, and provide evaluation metrics based on our high-quality 2D and 3D labels from semi-automatic annotation.
 Meanwhile, we design baseline methods using recurrent neural networks (RNNs) and conduct various ablation studies to validate their effectiveness.
 Our results demonstrate that this new task is worthy of further study by researchers in robotics, vision, and learning communities.